fortifiedid/ena-specifications/ena-oauth2-profile.md

 Since this profile only handles confidential clients, we also distinguish between different subtypes of confidential clients.
 There are two main subtypes:

-* **Client with user delegation** – A confidential client that acts on behalf of a resource owner (user) and requires delegation of the user’s authority to access a protected resource.
+* **Client with user delegation** – A confidential client that acts on behalf of a user and requires delegation of the user’s authority to access a protected resource.

-* **Machine-to-machine client without user delegation** – A confidential client that makes calls to a protected resource without the involvement of a resource owner (user).
+* **Machine-to-machine client without user delegation** – A confidential client that makes calls to a protected resource without the involvement of a user.

 These client subtypes correspond to the implementations of the [Authorization Code Flow](#authorization-code-grant) and [Client Credentials Flow](#client-credentials-grant), respectively.